 - Table functions cannot execute against fallback data when an AMP is down.
 Once the AMP returns to service, the query can complete as normal.

 - If the UDF library for your database contains any objects with multibyte characters in their name, you cannot use a single-byte session character set to create a new UDF, UDT, method, or Java external procedure object even if the new object name contains only single-byte characters.
-Otherwise, the system returns an error to the requestor.
+Otherwise, Teradata Database returns an error to the requestor.
 Instead, use a multibyte session character set.

-- You should always run in protected mode if a table function accesses data external to Vantage or causes the OS to consume system resources.
+- You should always run in protected mode if a table function accesses data external to Teradata Database or causes the OS to consume system resources.
 This includes anything that causes the OS to allocate system context, including open files, pipes, semaphores, tokens, threads (processes), and so on.

 Protected mode servers consume disk resources as follows: